 INSERT TABLE 6

 It seems that the double degree has not spread to the other Spanish universities (table 7) due to administrative and academic difficulties, or due to problems in linking the two qualifications.
 At any event, it looks like there will be no change in the short term and this will limit academic communication between the social education and social work disciplines.
-There are times when the disciplines move forward due to links to other disciplines, but this can produce a halt in the process and a corporate close out that is not to .
+There are times when the disciplines move forward due to links to other disciplines, but this can produce a halt in the process and a corporate close out that is not to anyone’s benefit.

 INSERT TABLE 7